jharris1993/micropython-gigglebot/docs/source/code.rst

 As a consequence, we tried making the API of the `Temperature Humidity Pressure Sensor`_ similar to the one in the DI-Sensors documentation
 :py:class:`di_sensors.temp_hum_press.TempHumPress`, so that the transition from either platform can be as seamless as possible.

+The module, should you want to use it in another firmware instead of using the *GiggleBot MicroPython Firmware* (that already comes with all the modules in it), can be downloaded from :s3-storage-module:`here <thp.py>` (version |fwversion|).

 .. automodule:: thp
     :members:
     :special-members: